Humbaba: Gilgamesh and Huwawa A and B

 In version A, Gilgamesh encounters Humbaba after realizing the impermanence of life prompts him to embark on a quest to bring cedar wood to his city to acquire lasting fame.
 When Humbaba notices Gilgamesh and his companion Enkidu cut down one of the trees, he uses one of his auras to stun them.
 After awakening Gilgamesh vows that he will not go back before he finds out whether the attacker is human or divine.
 Enkidu doubts if they can defeat him, but he is eventually convinced by Gilgamesh’s bravado.
 Due to the powers the auras grant to Humbaba, he cannot be defeated through conventional means, and Enkidu suggests tricking him into willfully casting them off.
 Gilgamesh accomplishes that by offering him various bribes, including goods not available in the remote forest such as fine flour, water in leather containers, small and big sandals, gemstones and other similar gifts, as well as a promise that he will be able to marry his sisters:

 The scene is presumed to be humorous, and seems to portray Humbaba as lonely and gullible.
 Piotr Michalowski additionally notes the quoted passage might be a satire targeting the well attested custom of marrying the daughters from the royal line to rulers of neighboring kingdoms in the Ur III period.
 Similar interpretation has also been proposed by Andrew R. George.
 The episode is absent from the later editions of the narrative.
 Humbaba accepts Gilgamesh’s proposal, and offers him his auras, which are described as cedar-like and possible to cut into logs for transport.
 According to George, their form might be an indication that while seemingly anthropomorphic, Humbaba was himself envisioned as partially tree-like.
 As soon as he gives up on the last of the auras and loses his invulnerability, Gilgamesh strikes him.
 After being punched in the face, he pleads to be let go.
 He first addresses Utu, lamenting that he never knew his parents and was instead raised by the sun god himself and by the mountains, and then Gilgamesh, who at first takes pity on him.
 He asks Enkidu if he agrees to let Humbaba go, but he rejects this proposal.
-Humbaba turns towards him, and complains that he is no place to advise on such matters because he is only a servant:
+Humbaba turns towards him, and complains that he has no place to advise on such matters because he is only a servant: